Melindrea/mariehogebrandt-se/texts/first.md

 :   Requires a page much like the posts/articles, but certainly without comments

 Characters
-:   As the first step, it's quite enough to make them just normal pages
+:   As the first step, it's quite enough to make them just normal pages, with one page to link to all of them

 ## So, for the future?